 Oak and Teak Epoxy manufacture in the UK

-We are (April 2024) in the advanced stages of manufacturing and packaging this product in the UK.
+We are (July 2025) in the advanced stages of manufacturing and packaging this product in the UK.
 Whilst this will not give availability of the product for months, it will offer us good availability, fully EU / REACH compliant packaging and metric sizes (1, 2 and 10 Litre kits) when we have this capability.
-Until then – if you need a large pack, please buy now, as we have just released the last 10 US gallons for sale repackaged into smaller tins.
+In the meantime we have also ordered a supply of Oak and teak from America, in Imperial cans.
+This will land in August 2025 we hope.
+We should have Oak and Teak in metric sizes available for purchase from late August 2025.

 Features Of Oak And Teak Epoxy Wood Glue